microsoft/Distill-MOS/README.md

 ```

 ### Sample Inference Code
-Model instantiation is as easy as
+Model instantiation is as easy as:
 ```python
 import distillmos

 sqa_model = distillmos.ConvTransformerSQAModel()
 sqa_model.eval()
 ```
-weights are loaded automatically.
+Weights are loaded automatically.

 The input to the model is a `torch.Tensor` with shape `[batch_size x signal_length]`, let's assume the variable (`speech`), containing mono speech waveforms **sampled at 16kHz**.
 The model retuns a batch of estimated mean opinion scores in the range 1 (bad) ..
 5 (excellent).
 ```python